David Sambissa

-David Sambissa (born 11 January 1996) is a professional footballer who plays as a left-back or winger for Süper Lig club İstanbulspor.
+David Sambissa (born 11 January 1996) is a professional footballer who plays as a left-back or winger for TFF 1.
+Lig club İstanbulspor.
 Born in France, he played for the Republic of the Congo national team before switching to the Gabon national team.

 Club career

 He started his career with Bordeaux, but played predominantly for their reserve squad in the fourth tier, with occasional appearances on the bench for the senior squad.

 After spending the 2016–17 season in the fifth tier with US Lège Cap Ferret, he moved to the Netherlands, signing with Twente.
 He didn't play for the main squad there either.

 On 23 April 2018, he signed a one-year contract (with one-year extension option) with another Dutch club, Cambuur.

 He made his Eerste Divisie debut for Cambuur on 17 August 2018 in a game against N.E.C., as a starter.

 On July 12, 2023, he signed with Süper Lig clug İstanbulspor.